0neo/pyRevit.neoCL/neoCL.extension/readme.txt

 How to :
 .
 First preselect the family instances or :
   You will be requested to select one by one, press Escape when done.
 .
-Export.xl means to export the data of selection to Excel.
+Export.xl means to export the data of selection to Excel, two options :
+  _All : Exports all parameters to Excel.
+  _Only Preset : Exports only the parameters that are preseted in Excel, exemple :
+                 if you want to edit only the parameter Offset, in cell B1 write Offset, it will export only this parameter, so it's much quicker.
 .
 Wait the end of process, when done, it will log [Excel is ready!] and all selected instances will appear listed in Excel.
 .
 Blue cells can't be modified!